benbeadle/csce-489-practicum/README.md

       }
     </script>

-to the head of your HTML file.
 This is all you have to do to begin playing with Google Charts.
 It's magic!
-Once all of the APIs are loaded, Google will execute drawChart, where you can create the chart, add data and options, and finally display it.
+Once all of the APIs are loaded, Google will execute drawChart, where you can create the chart with your data and options you will later specify.

-Choose your chart
-=
-TODO

 Prepare your data
 =